InfyOmLabs/infy-tracker-docs/docs/docs/README.md

 # Guide

-**This project is still under development and not recommended for production use.**

-Here is getting started guide with InfyTracker.
-The goal of a tool is to provide minimal task and time management for small teams.
-Small teams should be able to manage projects of clients with tasks and time tracking on tasks.
-It also provides basic reporting with various filters.
+The goal of a tool is to provide minimal task and time management for small teams who can not afford to pay higher monthly rentals for heavy and costly Task and Project Management tools.
+Small teams should be able to manage projects & tasks with time tracking with minimal & simple collaboration and reporting.

 ## Installation Guide

 Installation of InfyTracker is pretty easy just like any other laravel application.

-### Clone the repo
+### Requirements

+It is assumed that you have primary knowledge of Laravel installation since this application is built on Laravel.
+But it's not necessary if you have primary knowledge of PHP and Server Installation.

+You can read more about Installation [here](https://laravel.com/docs/5.8).

+### Create a project via composer
 Clone the repo from Github with the following command.

-`git clone git@github.com:InfyOmLabs/infy-tracker.git`
+`composer create-project infyomlabs/infy-tracker -s dev`

-### Install Dependencies
+### Install npm Dependencies

-Install composer dependecies by,

-`composer install`

 Install node modules,